mpetuska/npm-publish/npm-publish-docs/src/docs/user-guide/configuration/extension.md

     This is set automatically when certain other plugins are applied
     - `org.jetbrains.kotlin.multiplatform` & `org.jetbrains.kotlin.js`: `kotlinNodeJsSetup` task output
     - `com.netflix.nebula:nebula-node-plugin`: `nodeSetup` task output

+### `nodeBin`

+Default node executable to be used when executing node commands.
+Usually configured by default.

+### `npmBin`

+Default npm executable to be used when executing npm commands.
+Usually configured by default.

 ### `readme`